kbastug/EZ-Phoresis/README.md

 This repository contains the files and documentation required to print, assemble, and operate the EZ-Phoresis system.

+Citation
+If EZ-Phoresis is used in published research, please cite the associated publication:

+[Citation to be added after publication]

+Until publication, please cite the repository as:

+Bastug K. EZ-Phoresis: a 3D-printable gel electrophoresis system.
+Version 1.0.
+2026. [repository DOI/link].

 ## Repository Contents

 ### `STL/`